-The top MOSFET drivers are biased from floating bootstrap capacitor C_B , which is normally recharged through an external Schottky diode during each off cycle.
-When V{IN} decreases to a voltage close to V{OUT} , however, the loop may enter dropout and attempt to turn on the top MOSFET continuously.
-The dropout detector counts the number of oscillator cycles that the bottom MOSFET remains off and periodically forces a brief on period to allow C_B to recharge.
+The top MOSFET drivers are biased from floating bootstrap capacitor $C_B$ , which is normally recharged through an external Schottky diode when the top FET is turned off.
+When $V{IN}$ decreases to a voltage close to $V{OUT}$ , however, the loop may enter dropout and attempt to turn on the top MOSFET continuously.
+The dropout detector counts the number of oscillator cycles that the bottom MOSFET remains off and periodically forces a brief on period to allow $C_B$ to recharge.

 The main control loop is shut down by pulling the RUN/SS pin low.
-Releasing RUN/SS allows an internal 1.5 μ A current source to charge soft-start capacitor C{SS}.
-When C{SS} reaches 1.5V, the main control loop is enabled and the internally buffered I{TH} voltage is clamped but allowed to ramp as the voltage on C{SS} continues to ramp.
+Releasing RUN/SS allows an internal 1.5 $\mu$ A current source to charge soft-start capacitor CSS.
+When CSS reaches 1.5V, the main control loop is enabled and the internally buffered ITH voltage is clamped but allowed to ramp as the voltage on CSS continues to ramp.
 This "soft-start" clamping prevents abrupt current from being drawn from the input power source.
 When the RUN/SS pin is low, all functions are kept in a controlled state.
-The RUN/SS pin is pulled low when the V{CC} input voltage is below 4V or when the IC die temperature rises above 150°C.
+The RUN/SS pin is pulled low when the supply input voltage is below 4V, when the undervoltage lockout pin (UVADJ) is below 1.2V, or when the IC die temperature rises above 150°C.